-What is ministry coaching?
+What is GCI Coaching?

-- Creating dependency or indulging in open-ended therapy.
+- Creating dependency or indulging in open-ended therapy

 Connect: build rapport and trust, follow up on action steps from previous conversations.